clairedubin/MIDASv3_database_build_nf/README.md

 Genome assemblies must already be clustered into species or species-level genome bins.

 A TSV with five columns:
-- genome: the name of the genome
+- `genome`: the name of the genome
-- species: 6 digit identifier for the species - these can be randomly assigned.
+- `species`: 6 digit identifier for the species - these can be randomly assigned.
-- representative: the representative genome from the species cluster
+- `representative`: the representative genome from the species cluster
-- genome_is_representative: whether the genome is the representative genome for the species cluster
+- `genome_is_representative`: whether the genome is the representative genome for the species cluster
-- fasta_path: full path to the genome assembly file
+- `fasta_path`: full path to the genome assembly file

 Example genomes.tsv: